katiekloss/nomad-stuff/README.md

-# sentry
+# My Nomad Stuff
-This is a pet project I use for monitoring my [Nomad](https://developer.hashicorp.com/nomad) cluster.
-Monitoring web applications with tools like Uptime Kuma is usually more ideal, but some jobs don't have web interfaces.
-I also care about issues like jobs failing to schedule or scale properly.
+This has a few pet projects I use for monitoring my [Nomad](https://developer.hashicorp.com/nomad) cluster.

+## sentry
+Monitors job (and eventually allocation) events within the cluster and reports notable ones via Shoutrr.

+## receiver
+Ships logs from allocs to a central sink, without adding sidecars to individual jobs.